protontypes/open-sustainable-technology/README.md

 - [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - Source code for simulating root architecture, nutrient and water uptake and more.
 - [Germinate](https://github.com/germinateplatform/germinate-vue) - An open source plant database infrastructure and application programming platform on which complex data from genetic resource collections can be stored, queried and visualized.
 - [greenR](https://github.com/sachit27/greenR) - An R package that enables the quantification, analysis, and visualization of urban greenness within city networks.
+- [Helios](https://github.com/PlantSimulationLab/Helios) - Generate and manipulate plant and other geometric objects, which can feed into biophysical model plug-ins such as radiation transfer, photosynthesis, and evapotranspiration.

 ### Species Distribution Modeling
 - [enmSdmX](https://github.com/adamlilith/enmSdmX) - A set of tools in R for implementing species distribution models and ecological niche models.